bandabooks/sa-accounting-software-v2/replit.md

 - ✓ Production system hardened and ready for live business data
 - ✓ User confirmed system security setup is complete and satisfactory

+**July 18, 2025**: Complete Chart of Accounts & Journal Entries Implementation
+- ✓ Fixed audit logs database errors with proper null handling and required resource field
+- ✓ Implemented comprehensive Chart of Accounts system with South African business structure
+- ✓ Created Journal Entries system with debit/credit validation and transaction recording
+- ✓ Added proper company seeding to ensure Chart of Accounts can be linked correctly
+- ✓ Granted unrestricted access to Production Administrator for all accounting modules
+- ✓ Integrated Chart of Accounts and Journal Entries into navigation (desktop and mobile)
+- ✓ Added audit logging for Chart of Accounts access and creation activities
+- ✓ Established complete accounting foundation with proper database relationships

-**Status**: Complete enterprise-grade accounting system with multi-company support, full authentication, authorization, multi-currency support, inventory management, mobile optimization, and comprehensive business settings - Phase 1 multi-company transformation complete - Production security implemented - READY FOR LIVE USE
+**Status**: Complete enterprise-grade accounting system with multi-company support, full authentication, authorization, multi-currency support, inventory management, mobile optimization, comprehensive business settings, and complete Chart of Accounts foundation - Phase 2 accounting core complete - Production ready with full audit trails - READY FOR LIVE ACCOUNTING USE

 ## User Preferences